eclipse/mosaic.website/content/docs/extending_mosaic/omnetpp_details.md

 step, the RTI completes the time management cycle with the Time Advance Grant for $T'$.
 At this point the scheduler can set its logical time to $T = T'$ and unblock the further processing.

-Additionally the Eclipse MOSAIC EventScheduler provides the service for other modules to send interactions back to the OMNeT++ Ambassador, since it is also the one module which is connected to Eclipse MOSAIC.
+Additionally the `MosaicEventScheduler` provides the service for other modules to send interactions back to the OMNeT++ Ambassador, since it is also the one module which is connected to Eclipse MOSAIC.
 Currently, this is used by the Eclipse MOSAIC ScenarioManager to report the `RECEIVE_V2X_MESSAGES`.